Skip to content

 • Watches local coding signals: file edits, saves, terminal commands, commit activity, and session timing

-• Suggests a draft for review when the signal is strong enough
+• Suggests a post for review when the signal is strong enough

-• Lets you copy a draft or open a draft on X only after you choose to
+• Lets you copy a post or open it in Twitter/X only after you choose to

 • Never posts automatically